Production Possibility Frontiers

 - Points on the curve (A, B, C, D) represent productively efficient output combinations.
 All resources are fully and efficiently used.

-- Points inside the curve (e.g., E) represent inefficiency and unemployed resources.
-The economy could produce more of both goods.
+- Points inside the curve (e.g., E) represent productive inefficiency and unemployed resources.
+The economy could produce more of both goods at zero opportunity cost.

 - Points outside the curve (e.g., F) are currently unattainable with the existing resources and technology.